google/zetasql/docs/resolved_ast.md

 // from input_scan, and output anonymized rows.
 // Spec: (broken link)
 //
-// &lt;k_threshold_expr&gt; when non-null, points to a function call in
+// &lt;k_threshold_expr&gt; when non-null, is a function call that uses one or more
+// items from the &lt;aggregate_list&gt; as arguments.
-// the &lt;aggregate_list&gt; and adds a filter that acts like:
+// The engine then adds a filter that acts like:
 //   HAVING &lt;k_threshold_expr&gt; &gt;= &lt;implementation-defined k-threshold&gt;
 // omitting any rows that would not pass this condition.
 // TODO: Update this comment after splitting the rewriter out